gadicc/meteor-famous-views/packages/famous-components/README.md

 ## Design Goals

-I believe that for regular web development, "Meteor-style" (i.e. clean, easy and quick with powerful results), developers shouldn't need to touch the Famous Javascript for basic work.
-So famous-components abstracts this away, allowing you to use just templates.
-A core principle is "templates are famous nodes", and should contain either:
+I believe that for regular "Meteor-style" web development (i.e. clean, easy and quick with powerful results), developers shouldn't need to touch the Famous Javascript for basic work.
+So, famous-components abstracts all this away, allowing you to use just templates for basic app setup.
+A core principle is "templates are famous nodes", and should either:

-1. *Only* HTML (e.g. a Surface), *or*
+1. Consist of *only* HTML (e.g. a Surface), *or*
-2. Including (many) other node(s).
+2. Include (many) other node(s) with child {{famous}} calls

-Don't use `{{> foo}}` to include other templates anymore, use `{{famous template='foo'}}`.
-By default, this creates a new Surface, which may include HTML.
-But you can also pass, e.g. `view='Scrollview'`, and that template can then include other surfaces/templates/nodes.
+If you want to include another template as a *seperate famous node*, use `{{>famous template='foo'}}` instead of `{{> foo}}`, or specify inline (see below).
+By default, this creates a new SequentialView, and any HTML is rendered to a Surface and added to it.
+You could also pass `view='Surface'`; or `view='Scrollview'` and include other surfaces/templates/nodes.
+See the **Sample Render Tree* at the bottom of this doc.

-When necessary, we provide access to the relevant Famous instances via a `.famous` property in each relevant Blaze component instance.
-This will contain a `node` (usually a surface) and `parent` (context, scrollview, etc), a long with any other properties specific to that instance (e.g. `sequence` for a Scrollview).
+The template component instance gets given a `.famous` property which references the compView instance (see Render Tree below), and in turn references the `node` (SequentialView, Surface, etc) and `parent` (parent compView or an object with `node: context`), along with any special properties for that instance (e.g. `sequence`).
+This allows you to interact directly with Famous objects from e.g. Template.events, Template.rendered, helpers, etc.

 Final note, there is currently no final/published API for Components.
 The internals of this code will definitely change, but the API we expose should remain the same.